 Ashleworth was a pretty village.it was the annual fete and children were being given rides in a pony carriage.
 There were the usual stalls and bouncy castle.
 The sun had come out now as well

 I set off across fields towards Playley Green.
-This is where it is really useful to have a 1:25000 map as they have field boundaries marked which makes navigating easier.
-Drinking at lunchtime doesn’t help either as I wandered nonchalantly along not looking at the compass or map.
+This is where it is really useful to have a 1:25000 map as they show field boundaries which makes navigating easier.
+Drinking at lunchtime doesn’t help either and I wandered nonchalantly along not looking at the compass or map.
 Consequently I lost the path and veered too far west ending up at the rather nice stately home of Foscombe.

 As I came over the hill to enter the Vale of Leadon I had a good view of the Malvern ridge

 After stopping for a cup of tea in Staunton I continued across fields to the Chartist village of Lowbands.
 The Chartists were an early Socialist movement active in the 1840s.
 At the time only landowners could vote and MPs didn’t get a salary so only the rich could afford to sit in the House of Commons.
 The constituencies could be really small and parochial (called rotten boroughs).
-The Chartists campaigned for a vote for all men (!)over the age of 21, a secret ballot, equal sized electoral districts amongst other issues.
+The Chartists campaigned for a vote for all men (!) over the age of 21, a secret ballot, equal sized electoral districts amongst other issues.
 Some male householders were allowed to vote after 1884 but working men did not get the vote until after the First World War.
 At this time female householders over the age of 30 could vote but universal franchise for women was not acheived until 1928.

 I set off on my final path of the day but this ended as a virtual path, blocked by 8 feet high maize plants.
 There was even a footpath sign pointing into the maize.
 This time I was sure I was on course so I headed across the field between the plants.
 I felt like an extra in a war movie set in the Far East.
-It seemed to go on and on but I eventually I arrived at the Rose and Crown, a delightful pub with a very friendly landlord and land lady.
+It seemed to go on and on but I eventually I arrived at the Rose and Crown, a delightful pub near Playley green, with a very friendly landlord and landlady.